 Locally Sourced Wheat

 We use ‘feed’ grade wheat which is widely grown in the UK and is most commonly used to feed animals.
 This is different to ‘milling’ wheat which is used in bread making and other core food products.
 This lower grade feed wheat is ideal for fermentation due to its high starch content.
-60% of the wheat we process is that I used to produce the Bioethanol.
+60% of the wheat we process is used to produce the Bioethanol.
 The remaining 40% is protein and that is converted into animal feed.
 This type of wheat is widely grown in the area around the Vivergo plant, ensuring that we should be able to source our wheat from within a 50 mile radius.

 On average the UK produces approximately 14 – 16 million tonnes of wheat per annum of which up to 2.5-3MT is exported to Holland and the Iberian Peninsula.
 Vivergo Fuels makes use of some of the surplus and gives half back to the UK agriculture in a form that has protein and which is more appropriate to the needs of the farmers.